TaborKelly/csv2qr/README.md

 ## Special thanks

 This is just some simple glue code that stitched other Rust crates together.
 The real magic happens in the [genpdf](https://crates.io/crates/genpdf) and [qrcode-generator](https://crates.io/crates/qrcode-generator) crates.
-Tests were made possible by the [bardecoder](https://crates.io/crates/bardecoder) and [image](https://crates.io/crates/image) crate.
+Tests were made possible by the [bardecoder](https://crates.io/crates/bardecoder) and [image](https://crates.io/crates/image) crates.
 I also included the [Calling Code font](https://github.com/RookAndPawn/text-to-png/blob/main/text-to-png/src/resources/CallingCode-Regular.ttf) from the source code of the [text-to-png](https://crates.io/crates/text-to-png) crate.

 To the best of my knowledge it's all pure Rust.
 I have tested with Rust 1.66.1 on Kubuntu 22.04 and Rust 1.73.0 on Windows 10.
 It will _probably_ run on other platforms too.